Podcast episode

 Themes

-Addressative Ritual, Astral Influences, Astral Religion, Astrology, Cosmic Ascent, Doctrine of Signatures, Egypt, Fate, Greek Magical Papyri, Hermetica, Iamblichus, Interview, Late Platonism, Macrobius, Melothesia, Numerology, Occult Properties, Origen, Out-of-Body Experience, Plato, Plotinus, Poimandres, Porphyry, Proclus, Statues, Subtle Body, Sympathy, Synesius, Talismans, Theurgy, voces magicæ
+Addressative Ritual, Astral Influences, Astral Religion, Astrology, Cosmic Ascent, Doctrine of Signatures, Egypt, Fate, Greek Magical Papyri, Hermetica, Iamblichus, Interview, Late Platonism, Macrobius, Melothesia, Numerology, Occult Properties, Origen of Alexandria, Out-of-Body Experience, Plato, Plotinus, Poimandres, Porphyry, Proclus, Statues, Subtle Body, Sympathy, Synesius, Talismans, Theurgy, voces magicæ

 Thomas Kiefer